 Meaningful Use of Technology

 Technology is integrated into classrooms through the use of iPads, Chromebooks, laptops, Smartboards and more.
-Robotics, Makerspace and coding provide our students with extra enrichment opportunities and more hands-on learning experiences.
+Robotics, makerspace activities and coding provide our students with extra enrichment opportunities and more hands-on learning experiences.

 Healthy Bodies Healthy Minds

 Physical movement is built into our daily routine in the form of recess, Brain Breaks, and Morning Movers.
 Morning Movers is an optional before-school movements opportunity for interested students.
 It is facilitated by the PhyEd teacher and runs from 7:25-7:40, with various grade levels participating on specified days.
 Teachers use a variety of activities to teach students about the mind/body connection.
 Activities include calming strategies, stretching exercises, quick energy bursts and brain training.